nii236/crypto_world_summit/crypto_world_summit.md

 - DeFi tokens are extremely volatile
 - Reported APY is always changing
 - Market can move the wrong way, requiring repositioning
-- Gas fees will eat at your profits until roll-ups are more common
+- Gas fees will eat at your profits until roll-ups become more common

 ---